malariagen/vobs-updates/_posts/2025-09-04-duplicated-locations-removal.md

 The duplicated locations fell into two different categories:

 - Locations that have the same name but represent different places.
 In that case, both locations are renamed to mark that they are different.
-The new names are the old name followed `_A` or `_B`.
-For instance, 'Aboisso' became 'Aboisso_A' and 'Aboisso_B'.
+The new names are the old name followed `-A` or `-B`.
+For instance, 'Aboisso' became 'Aboisso-A' and 'Aboisso-B'.
 The following locations fell into this category:
 	- Aboisso
 	- Banda
 	- Bioko